alibaba/bifrostui/packages/bui-core/src/Select/index.en-US.md

 #### Customized options display content

-When you don't want to use`label` for options`SelectOptions` when displaying content, it can be done through`children` customized options display content.
+When you do not want to use 'label' as an option 'SelectOptions' to display content, you can customize the option display content through' children '.

 ```tsx
 import { Select, SelectOption, Stack } from '@bifrostui/react';